 What is my initial impression of the case?
-Once you get deeply involved you can quickly lose sight of this and forget it.
-But, this is how a judge or jury is likely to evaluate the case.
-It’s important to capture this before I start thinking about the case at a nuanced level a judge/jury is unlikely to apply.
+I’ve learned that once I get deeply involved in a case I can lose sight of this.
+But, this is how a judge or jury is likely to view the case.
+It’s important to capture this before I start thinking about the case at a level of detail a judge/jury is unlikely to apply.
 I might even take the time to write this down so I can go back and read it months or years later.

 If you are a client and you’re describing your case to a lawyer, this will give you some idea of what may be going through her head.
 If the lawyer appears to be thinking hard, now you know why.